GospelGraph definition

 Why movement matters more than a static score

 A single score can tell you that a place is under pressure.
 Directional movement tells you whether the field is softening, hardening, or changing fast enough to alter strategy.
-GospelGraph’s shift language helps leaders distinguish patient presence from urgent deployment.
+That is why the metric that carries the word impact is the change and not the level.

 Application